 It can be tempting when starting a new sport, to run out and buy all the awesome gear you see the professionals using.
 You wonder if you will be taken seriously if you are not rocking the right equipment.
 However, making huge purchases for something you may not take up as a serious hobby can be a costly mistake.
 If you have the budget to invest in an entry level road bike, take a serious look at doing so because you undoubtedly will use the road bike far beyond the triathlon.
 If you don’t have easy access to that kind of budget – and most of us don’t — It is best to hold back until you have done a tri or two and have discovered whether you have a passion for it.

-When considering competing in their first triathlon, most people wonder if they can use the bike they already own.
-The short answer is: Yes!
+Of course it makes sense to consider using a bike you already own, vs. going out and buying a brand new one just for your first triathlon.
 There is no judgment based on having the “right” cycle.
 All types of bikes can be found in these races, as most people are racing only for fun and exercise.
 Unless you are at the Half Iron or Ironman level, it is guaranteed you will not be the only rider on an average cycle.
 Cruisers, road bikes, and everything other type will be there.
 Most of us have a mountain bike stored in our garage somewhere that we could use.
-So, here are a few tips to get it ready to race:

 Street Tires or “Slicks”